 Mix the frozen cream cheese and raspberries.

-Drizzle in the wet to the dry while stirring gentle until all the dry in combined.
+Drizzle in the wet to the dry while stirring gently until all the dry in combined.
+Dough should be a bit sticky but hold shape well.
+Add a touch more flour if needed.

 Roll onto a large cutting board.
-With wet hands, form into a 8 inch diameter disk about 1 inch thick.
+With wet hands, form into an 8-inch diameter disk about 1 inch thick.
 With a large knife, cut into wedge shape pieces.

 Move to a parchment covered baking sheet.
 Whisk an egg with 1 t of water.
 Brush the scones with the egg wash.